-The benefits of Vitamin D include helping the heart in general.
-A study published in April, 2008, in the journal Circulation looked at patients with high blood pressure.
-Those who were deficient in Vitamin D were twice as likely to have angina, a heart attack, heart failure or a stroke as those with normal Vitamin D levels.
+The benefits of vitamin D include helping the heart in general.
+A study published in April, 2008 looked at patients with high blood pressure.
+Those who were deficient in Vitamin D were twice as likely to have angina, a heart attack, heart failure or a stroke as those with normal vitamin D levels.

-Researchers at Warwick Medical School that adults with the highest blood levels of Vitamin D had a 55 percent reduction in risk for developing Type 2 diabetes.
+In another study, researchers at Warwick Medical School found that adults with the highest blood levels of Vitamin D had a 55 percent reduction in risk for developing type 2 diabetes.

-Important benefits of Vitamin D include fertility.
-Vitamin D may help the up to 25% of couples who are infertile, according to Robert Jay Rowen, M.D., who received a letter from a Registered Nurse detailing the effects of Vitamin D on three couples at the hospital where she works.
+Another benefit of vitamin D is that it may help the up to 25% of couples who are infertile, according to Robert Jay Rowen, M.D., who received a letter from a Registered Nurse detailing the effects of Vitamin D on three couples at the hospital where she works.
 One couple was infertile for ten years, another for three years, and a third had no cycles for three years.
 Within six weeks of Vitamin D treatment, all three couples returned to full fertility.